Pacific Pearl Activities

 - Two pools, including a swim-up bar for adults

 - Offers cruises from Sydney, Auckland and Melbourne

 Pacific Pearl Entertainment

-Evening entertainment in the Marquee Theatre is largely standard cruise-ship fare, combining lively Broadway-style production shows with guest entertainers from the worlds of song, dance, magic and comedy.
-Impressive production shows that run across the fleet include "Pirates of the Pacific," a fast-paced, interactive show for the whole family, taking passengers on a virtual pirate voyage, and "Life As We Know It," a contemporary musical performance reflecting on aspects of human life, including love, loss, fear and joy.
+Evening entertainment is largely standard cruise ship fare, combining lively Broadway-style production shows with guest entertainers from the worlds of song, dance, magic and comedy.
+Impressive production shows, which run across the fleet, and are held in the Marquee theater.
+They include Pirates of the Pacific, a fast-paced, interactive show for all the family, taking you on a virtual pirate voyage, and DisConnected, featuring music from the past few decades and a story line about how communications drive our life.